nschnitman/Masterkey/README.md

 5. Open a pull request on this repository with a clear description of your changes.
 ## License

-Pj-Masterkey is licensed under the MIT license.
+MasterKey is licensed under the MIT license.